wp-plugins/baw-login-logout-menu/readme.txt

 Redirect: used to redirect the user after the action (log in or out) ; example : "/welcome/" or "index.php"
 Edit_tag: used to modify the <a> tag, ; example " class='myclass'" or " id='myid' class='myclass' rel='friend'" etc

+You can also modify the title link with [login]Clic here to connect[/login] for example

 == Screenshots ==

 1. The meta box in nav menu admin page